 What is Direct and Indirect Sound?

 All sound that we hear is made up of a combination of direct and indirect sounds.
-Direct sound is delivered to your ear straight from the sounds source.
-Indirect sound on the other hand is reflected into your ear; off a wall for example.
+Direct sound is delivered to your ear straight from the source of the sound.
+Indirect sound, on the other hand, is reflected into your ear; off a wall for example.

 What are Primary Reflections?

 A Primary reflection is a soundwave which has only reflected off one surface.
 They are known to cause the most interference to the way we perceive sound.
 Having only bounced from a singular surface, primary soundwaves still contain a large amount of energy.
 They also occur very soon after we detect direct sound, which causes us to hear both sources together.
 This is known as “Phase Cancellation” which causes some frequencies to be perceived as unusually quiet.
 This can lead to mistakes being made in the mixing process.

 A standing wave (otherwise known as a room mode) occurs when a reflected soundwave combines with a direct soundwave.
 This tends to occur when one or more of the room’s dimensions is a direct multiple of a sounds wavelength.
 If two waves are of the same frequency they are said to be in-phase.
 The result, we will hear both waves at the same frequency, but as they are combined they will have a higher amplitude.

 Some sounds can lead to stereo image confusion.
 For example, if indirect sound was to reflect from the left speaker into your right ear, it could lead to confusion during a mix.

 In a smaller confined room, reflections are usually so close together that we cannot perceive them individually; we call these early reflections.
 The effect because of this is commonly referred to as reverberation or “reverb” for short.
 Even in larger recording rooms, however, this effect can still take place.
 Eventually, sound reflections will evolve into reverb as they become increasingly more complex.